Satisfraction/MatTool/README.md

 Alphatest version of a GUI with kivy is now avaible.

-needs kivy to work!
+Needs kivy to work!

-to install kivy use:
+To install kivy use:
 'pip install kivy'